-What would the life of a producer without a seal?
-The truth not what is, what I can say is that thanks to them many artists have have unveiled their work at a level much greater than than if did alone.
-The labels in addition to signing an artist, they are committed to creating a family that shares the same passion, the same musical line that they and supports growth of much of this as the one of their artists.
-In Latin America there are different labels that are focused to different scenes and audiences who are looking for other kinds of sounds.
+What would the life of a producer without a stamp?
+The truth is, what I can say is no thanks to them many artists have been able to present their work to a much greater than if they were alone level.
+The labels in addition to signing an artist, are responsible for creating a family that shares the same passion, the same musical line that they and supports the growth of both this and that of their artists.
+In Latin America there are several labels that are focused on different scenes and audiences looking for other sounds.

-Before you start, Thank you for the interview and congratulations on the new projects that bring this year.
-Give me some context how did the idea of creating Harsh Records?
+Before you begin, thanks for the interview and congratulations for bringing new projects this year.
+Give me some context how the idea of creating Harsh Records come about?

-We know that they are not a conventional label as it would be Scantraxx or Dirty Workz within hard dance music, "why do something different from what many people and even some producers already"?;were"; used with this type of labels?
+We know they are not a conventional label as it would Scantraxx or Dirty Workz in the hard dance music, why do something different than what many people and even some producers and "were" accustomed to this type of labels?

-A few days ago I read a guide to create a netlabel and steps to follow...; go that they were complicated.
-What were the obstacles that arose to create Harsh?
+A few days ago I read a guide to create a netlabel and steps ... go they were complicated.
+What were the obstacles they had to create Harsh?

-We have had different obstacles, but I think that the largest was at the beginning.
-Had no idea how create a label, or how to handle it, was rather overwhelming everything you had to learn at that time, but we were three friends with the idea of having his own label and we were having fun, so fortunately we overcame this challenge.
+We have had different obstacles, but I think the biggest was at the beginning.
+We had no idea how to create a label, or how to handle it was overwhelming everything we had to learn at that time, but we were three friends with the idea of having their own label and we were having fun, so luckily we overcome that challenge.

-Some labels have exclusive agreements with its artists, but something that has struck me is that you and the guys at K1 Recordz have been working together insomuch that Q Dance selected ';Our World'; for your vote on the Top do you think that this community between both seals could create a growth of the scene hard in our country and even of Latin America?
+Some labels have exclusive contracts with their artists, but something that has caught my attention is that you and the guys K1 Recordz have been working together to the extent that Q Dance selected 'Our World' for your vote Top Do you think this community between the two seals could create a hard scene growth in our country and even in Latin America?

-This label was created by artists then understand the needs that have.
-In Harsh we supported different artists and they know they have us home, However it is important to have releases where there is a different audience and you know more people, We understand that and therefore it is that we support our artists when they do releases on other labels.
-There is no such agreement with K1 Recordz but we are good friends and I think that each in its own way is trying to achieve a goal which is to consolidate and grow hard music in Mexico and all Latin America, which is very important, as Latin American labels we can and have a responsibility to support and promote Latin American talent.
+This label was created by artists then we understand the needs they have.
+In Harsh we have supported different artists and know they have us home, however it is important to releases where a different audience there and get to know more people, we understand that and that is why we support our artists when they releases in other labels.
+There is no agreement as such with K1 Recordz but we are good friends and I think that each in its own way is trying to achieve a goal which is to consolidate and grow hard music in Mexico and all Latin AmericaWhich is very important, as Latin American labels we can and we have a responsibility to support and promote the Latin American talent.

-They closed 2017 with a flourish of gold and this year come very big things for you like label, they will return to Mexico EDC with Junkie Kid, Finally they opened their store official merchandise online and they will be premiering radio show very soon.
-How do feel in this regard?
+They closed 2017 with a flourish and this year too big for you things like label will come, EDC will return to Mexico with Junkie Kid finally opened its online store official merchandise and radio show will be premiering soon.
+How do you feel about it?

-Yes, We are very pleased that last year was Calixto and this year Junkie Kid is back in EDC Mexico, that by the way it should be in your set, It has a number of new music that would not believe you it debuts live appearances with artists from Harsh surprises, so you can not miss it.
-And fills us with pride that is to represent Harsh Records together with ABS3NT, LUJAVO, KIKEONE and there in the line up of Wasteland, is a great artist who has an upcoming release with us and is part of the surprises that come in this year.
+Yes, we are very pleased that last year was Calixto and this year Junkie Kid is back in EDC Mexico, Which certainly have to be on your set, you have a lot of new music that would not believe and live debut appearances with artists Harsh surprises, so not to be missed.
+And we are proud you are to represent Harsh Records with ABS3NT, LUJAVO, KIKEONE and out there in the line up of Wasteland, is a great artist who has an upcoming release with us and is part of the surprises that come in this year.

-Merchandise shop, It is a project that we have been working since beginning the label and as well as we had to learn how to make a label, It was quite an experience to open the store.
-We are very proud to achieve it, to turn the page for you to see the clothing line, We put lots of love.
+Shop merchandise, is a project we have been working since beginning the label and just as we had to learn how to make a label, it was an experience to open the store.
+We are very proud to achieve this, Turn around on the page to see the clothes line, we put a lot of love.

 Posted by Harsh Records on Sunday, 7 January 2018

-To finish, what you believe it will make him missing to Mexico to grow and consolidate the scene?
+Finally, what do you think you need it to Mexico to grow and consolidate the scene?

-I sincerely believe that does not lack anything in Mexico.
-You have artists, the record label, the festivals and the most important, people.
-We just need consistency and this scene as it has been happening every year, It will grow more and more.
+I sincerely believe that nothing is missing to Mexico.
+It has artists, record labels, festivals and most importantly, people.
+We just need perseverance and this scene as has been happening year after year, going to grow more and more.